 How To View Your Plat

-Many property legal descriptions are described as a particular lot number on a Plat.
+Many property legal descriptions are described as a particular lot number on a recorded Plat.
 A recorded Plat is not a survey.
 The Plat will show your land dimensions, but will not show your house or other improvements located on your lot.
-All properties do not have recorded plats.
-However, for those that are described by referring to a recorded Plat, fortunately Maryland makes it easy to access that Plat.
+All properties do not have recorded plats, however, for those properties that are described by reference to a recorded Plat, fortunately Maryland makes it easy to access that Plat.
 Below we take you through the process.

 Step 1) Figure out what the Plat recording reference is for your property.
 Locate your deed in your records.
 Read the legal description in your deed for the plat reference.